Master of Nursing (Clinical Leadership) - Western Sydney University

 Having a reputation for providing contemporary, relevant and high quality education, the School also commits to support clinical education and research activities.
 With strong associations with Area Health Services in Western Sydney, the School, as internationally connected, has links with universities over the world.

-Students who successfully pass the assessment of all the units required in the programme and fulfill the attendance requirement of each unit are qualified for graduation.
+Students who successfully pass the assessment of all the subjects required in the programme and fulfill the attendance requirement of each subject are qualified for graduation.
 The Master of Nursing will be awarded to these students by the Western Sydney University.

-The attendance requirement of the programme is 75% for the lecture component of each unit.
+The attendance requirement of the programme is 75% for the lecture component of each subject.

 Western Sydney University · HKBU Health Award